rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 {{< figure src="/images/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}

 Just press the Enter key will automatically enter a new task.
 The Enter key will advance to next field.
 If the local catalog and remote catalog are local attached catalogs the Enter key will automatically add it after the Synchronize ID.
-Or  `Return` will add a new task.
+Or  `Return` on the toolbar will add a new task.

 To update a task, select the task and to save changes, select  `Return` on the toolbar.